Helga Görlin: Life and career

 As a guest artist, Görlin performed the role of Marguerite in Charles Gounod's Faust at the Finnish National Opera in 1949.
 In 1952 she gave a concert tour throughout the United States.
 She returned to the RSO as a guest artist in 1954 to perform the final opera appearance of her career; the role of Cid-Cio-San in Puccini's Madama Butterfly.
 Other roles in her repertoire included Antonia in The Tales of Hoffmann, Dorabella in Così fan tutte, Euridice in Orfeo ed Euridice, the Goose Maid in Engelbert Humperdinck's Königskinder, Pamina in The Magic Flute, Susanna in The Marriage of Figaro, Zerlina in Don Giovanni, and the title roles Ambroise Thomas's Mignon, Pyotr Tchaikovsky's Iolanta, and Puccini's Manon Lescaut.

 In addition to her work as an operatic soprano, Görlin also performed works from the concert and recital repertoire.
 For many years she was the soprano soloist in annual performances of the Handel's Messiah at the Royal Theatre, Stockholm.
 She was an admired interpreter of lieder.
 After retiring form the stage in 1954 she worked as a voice teacher at the Royal College of Music, Stockholm where one of her pupils was the baritone Håkan Hagegård.
 She was the recipient of several awards during her career, including the Litteris et Artibus (1934) and the title of Hovsångare (1941).
 In 1977 she was elected as a member of the Royal Swedish Academy of Music.
 Her voice is preserved on recording made for His Master's Voice, Odeon Records, and Parlophone.
 In 1937 she portrayed opera singer Jenny Lind in the film John Ericsson, Victor of Hampton Roads.

-Helga Görlin died January 31, 1993, aged 92, in Farsta, south of Stockholm.
+She was awarded the Latvian Order of the Three Stars 5th Class on 16 May 1935.
+Helga Görlin died 31 January 1993, aged 92, in Farsta, south of Stockholm.